zoerooney/team-standards/readme.md

 ### PHP Standards

+Most of our coding standards for PHP follow the WordPress Coding Standards.

+<a href="http://make.wordpress.org/core/handbook/coding-standards/php/" target="_blank">View the WordPress PHP Coding Standards ></a>

 Use single quotes as much as possible.
 The exception is if you've got to alternate quote styles.

 ```php